Kitten Behaviors & Cat Training

 by: Helen

-I have always thought that cats were royality, not like dogs.
-They are to be pampered, petted and catered to like the kings and queens they are.
+I’ve always thought of cats as royalty, not like dogs.
+They expect to be pampered, petted, and catered to like the kings and queens they are.

-Cats can be trained to do circus tricks but it is done with food reward and the cat has to be kept hungry to persuade them to work.
-It is not in their nature to act foolish, unless it is their idea to do so. ;)
+Cats can be trained to do circus-style tricks, but it usually takes food rewards, and they need to be a bit hungry to stay motivated.
+It's not really in their nature to act silly unless it’s their own idea.

 Training